80sfy.com, by Art Sangurai, is a pretty cool site if you love synthwave music or the 1980s in general.

 Nothing

-A non-positive display interval between animated GIFs does not make sense, so we only wrap positive values, and give malicious users Nothing
+A non-positive display interval between animated GIFs does not make sense, so we only wrap positive values, and give malicious users Nothing.

-types, we build in some guarantees around the validity of raw values wrapped in a GifDisplayIntervalSeconds
+Assuming that this is the only function we create to return new GifDisplayIntervalSeconds types, we build in some guarantees around the validity of raw values wrapped in a GifDisplayIntervalSeconds type that we could not get if it was a basic Float type.

 src/SoundCloud/Url.elm